adobe-apiplatform/user-sync.py/docs/Success Guide/Contents.md

 This guide walks you trough the steps needed to understand and setup the User Sync Tool.

+&#9744; Throughout this guide, steps you need to complete are marked with the box symbol.
+These steps require you to gather some information for a later step, or to take some specific action.

 ## Table of Contents

 1. [What you need to know before you start](before_you_start.md)